bitcoin-ultimatum/orion/doc/build-osx.md

     chmod 600 "/Users/${USER}/Library/Application Support/BTCU/btcu.conf"
 ```

 The first time you run btcud, it will start downloading the blockchain.
-This process could take many hpegasus, or even days on slower than average systems.
+This process could take many hours, or even days on slower than average systems.

 You can monitor the download process by looking at the debug.log file:
 ```shell